 - Professional installation only: Although this meant less work for us, it also meant we had to pay a fee to get our security system installed.

-- Three-year contracts: Unfortunately, we had no choice but to sign a binding, three-year contract rather than a flexible monthly contract, locking us into ADT.
+- Three-year contracts: Unfortunately, we had no choice but to sign a binding, three-year contract rather than a flexible monthly contract, locking us into the service, but that's normal with traditional alarm companies like ADT.

 - Monthly fees aren't lowest-price available: If you like negotiating, you'll love signing up for ADT, as none of their monthly fees are set in stone.
 However, expect to pay about $40 to $60 a month on 24/7 professional monitoring and cellular backup, which is an average price for the more established security companies like ADT.

 Bottom LineIf you're looking for a security system that's trustworthy, ADT is your best bet.
 With over 140 years in business, ADT offers professional monitoring that'll give you and your family peace of mind plus protection.